andongfan/mlscript/doc/mls-codebase-doc.md

 During typing, the typer has its own **internal** representations of types (defined in `TyperDatatypes.scala`) with mutable states for type inference with subtyping.
-The typed typing unit is then sent to the type simplifier, and is finally expanded, i.e., to be converted back to types in the surface syntax for presentation.
+The typed typing unit is then sent to the type simplifier and is finally expanded, i.e., to be converted back to types in the surface syntax for presentation.

 We first introduce several typer datatypes defined in `TyperDatatypes.scala`: